-Ferguson's first reach for the spotlight was in 2004, when she first auditioned for The X Factor but was thwarted by shyness and lack of confidence.
+Ferguson's first reach for the spotlight was in 2004 when, while working as a legal secretary, she first auditioned for The X Factor, but was thwarted by shyness and a lack of confidence.
 By 2010 she was ready for another try, this time impressing X Factor judges with her smoky, poignant voice and diverse song selections enough to land a spot on the show that year, where she wowed Nicole Sherzinger with her rendition of a Corinne Bailey Rae song at boot camp and reached the finals to duet with her idol, Christina Aguilera.
 Though she fell short to competitor Matt Cardle, Ferguson was signed to Cowell/Sony Music Entertainment venture Syco and began working on her debut record as 2011 began.
 The single "Nothing's Real But Love" reached the British Top Ten, and her album Heaven hit number three, and charted well throughout much of Europe.
-She announced a mammoth U.K.-headline tour at the beginning of 2012, which sold-out despite a handful of extra dates being added.
-A deluxe version of Heaven appeared in October, along with her fourth single.
-"Backtrack." which she performed on the 2012 installment of The X-Factor.
+She announced a mammoth U.K. headlining tour at the beginning of 2012, which sold out despite a handful of extra dates being added.
+A deluxe version of Heaven appeared in October, along with her fourth single, "Backtrack," which she performed on the 2012 installment of The X Factor.